haleycromer/DeFi-AI-Integration/README.md

 python main.py

-Replace `<repository_url>` with the actual URL of your GitHub repository once it's published.
 This README.md provides a clear overview of your project, its features, usage instructions, requirements, and licensing information.
 Adjust the content to match any additional details or specific functionalities your project offers.